-An Arizona special needs trust account – actually any special needs account – will ensure that beneficiary of the account will continue to receive social security income (SSI).
+An Arizona special needs trust account – actually any special needs account – will ensure that the beneficiary of the account will continue to receive social security income (SSI).
 This is vitally important for people unable to work and generate income on which to live from month to month.
-This is a needs-based benefit that often helps to cover day-to-day living costs, such as rent, food, medical expenses and more.
+This is a needs-based benefit that often helps to cover day-to-day living costs, such as rent, food, medical expenses, and more.
 The monies from a trust can be used for any number of purposes and not limited to certain types of expenses; from vacations to new furniture for the home, this money is meant to be a lifeline between other cash benefits that are needs-based.

 For those living in Arizona, an Arizona special needs trust ensures that the beneficiary is still eligible to participate in the Arizona Health Care Cost Containment System, which is the state’s Medicaid program.
 This is also needs-based, which is why extra funds should be diverted to a special needs trust; an increase in income can disqualify a disabled individual from being eligible for Medicaid.
-An Arizona special needs trust account protect this and SSI benefits to ensure that they continue and isn’t affected by the funds diverted into the trust account.
+An Arizona special needs trust account protects this and SSI benefits to ensure that they continue and aren’t affected by the funds diverted into the trust account.

 Trust accounts of this nature also preserve participation in a long-term care system, which covers this set of vital services to ensure that disabled individuals may take advantage of this should long-term complications occur from their existing conditions or disorders.

 Giancarlo Estrada is an Arizona living trust attorney who is able to help individuals create a living trust before they die.
 Estrada also is able to secure a special needs trust for individuals with special needs children.
-It is important to set up a special needs trust for those who are disabled so you can rest assured that they will be taken care of financially when you are no longer able to take care them when they reach adulthood.
-With the government financial assistants set up and your special needs trust combined your child will be financial set.
+It is important to set up a special needs trust for those who are disabled so you can rest assured that they will be taken care of financially when you are no longer able to take care of them when they reach adulthood.
+With the government financial assistants set up and your special needs trust combined your child will be financially set.
 Please visit Giancarlo Estrada’s website for more information on special needs trusts.